It is with regret that you are reading this Missing Parcels & Undelivered Parcels FAQ.

-Wild As The Wind always send out confirmation of posting emails, (known as ‘completed order’ confirmations), using the same Wild As The Wind email address used to send you your confirmation email.
+Wild As The Wind always send out confirmation of posting emails, (known as ‘completed order’ confirmations), using the same Wild As The Wind email address used to send you your order confirmation email.

 If you don’t receive your confirmation of posting email within five working days, then please check your spam folder and add the Wild As The Wind email address to your email address book to avoid this issue in future.

 More information: Order Confirmation & Confirmation Of Posting

 Please get in touch if you haven’t received your confirmation of posting email after five days.
 But, before doing so, it is important that you read the information relating to Delivery Timescales and Royal Mail Proof Of Posting directly below.

 And, please remember, when contacting Wild As The Wind, it is important that you confirm that you have received an order confirmation email, but you have not yet received your confirmation of posting email.